CivJ/demo_logger/README.md

 * Actually sending email: It should be easy to plug this in.
 Let's talk about it!
 * Integrating with a log aggregator (e.g. Logstash, Splunk)
 * Making everything configurable
+* Aging log files (the underlying library supports this)